As Proud As A Peacock!

 Following the second viewing with the family, they fell in love with the property, with their daughter instantly befriending Percy the neighbourhood peacock.

-This was the deciding factor and an offer was made for purchase and subsequently agreed at a level below the asking price with a delayed completion to give the vendors time to secure another property.
+This was the deciding factor and an offer was made for purchase and subsequently agreed at a level below the asking price, with a delayed completion to give the vendors time to secure another property.

-When reviewing the report in detail it was evident that a number of the points raised were going to be undertaken as part of the main project but there were issues such as asbestos and structural problems with the roof that were most certainly not.
+When reviewing the report in detail, it was evident that a number of the points raised were going to be undertaken as part of the main project, but there were issues such as asbestos and structural problems with the roof that were most certainly not.

 A meeting was held with the vendor and the points discussed in detail.
 It transpired that other buyers had been put off the property at a late stage and he had never been able to establish why.
 Tense negotiations followed and a reduction of £20,000 was agreed after we had secured contributions from other parties in the chain.
 Contracts were exchanged in the same week with the originally agreed delayed completion set.

-Notwithstanding some of the complications of this particular case, a large part of the financial risk had been mitigated and the property represented a fantastic opportunity for the family to create their ‘perfect home’,… Pery the Peacock and all.
+Notwithstanding some of the complications of this particular case, a large part of the financial risk had been mitigated and the property represented a fantastic opportunity for the family to create their ‘perfect home’,… Percy the Peacock and all.

 contact us